terohakkarainen/sudoku-solver/README.md

 ```
 ? > help | R:1, 35% | Enter command:
 ```
-in which `R:1` stands for revision 1 and `35%` the completeness of the sudoku.
+in which `R:1` stands for revision 1 and `35%` the completeness of the sudoku (percentage of cells with either given or set value).

 Typing `?` and pressing Enter shows a short help text.
 All commands follow the same convention